 About

-Visual Artists of Richmond is a very new, fiscally-sponsored project bringing together almost 70 visual artists living in or working in Richmond, California.
+Visual Artists of Richmond brings together over 100 visual artists living in or working in Richmond, California.
+It leadership team is composed of five artist volunteers.
 Our fiscal sponsor is Intersection for The Arts, a 501(c)(3) nonprofit organization.
 In our group there is cultural and ethnic diversity, various age groups, high and low socioeconomic levels and emergent as well as established working artists.

 To have a well-known, diverse, inclusive community of artists supporting each other by organizing opportunities to celebrate and promote our work, share resources, and support each other's art practices.